 How to Close the gaps between teeth

 Closing the gaps between teeth can be done using bonding, teeth veneers, crowns and bridges.
 The best choice usually depends on the size/s of the gap/s.

 Dental bridgework provides a number of benefits to those with missing teeth, or very large gaps between teeth.
 This cosmetic tool can help restore your bite so that chewing and speaking come more naturally.
 In addition to increasing the ease of these everyday activities, a dental bridge can improve your smile to its natural beauty, and help maintain the shape of your face and the position of your natural teeth.
 To see what dental bridges can do for your, check out our dental bridge before and after photo gallery.

 Restorations that close gaps

 We offer two types of dental bridges that will close gaps between teeth.
 All-porcelain bridges, and porcelain bridges that have a metal substructure supporting them (PFM Bridge).
-Dental bridges made entirely of porcelain are permanent tooth replacements, and can be easily manipulated to create pleasing esthetic results.
-For patients who suffer from bruxism, the clenching or grinding of teeth, dental bridges with a sturdy metal substructure are more appropriate, since tooth covers use a porcelain substructure that can chip or fracture if subjected to extreme pressure or force.
+Dental bridges made entirely of porcelain are permanent tooth replacements, and can be easily formed to create pleasing esthetic results.
+For patients who suffer from bruxism, the clenching or grinding of teeth, dental bridges with a sturdy metal substructure are more appropriate.
 The metal materials used by Dr. Fondriest are biocompatible, precious alloys, made primarily of gold.